erizov/Professor/semester_1/lecture_09_graph_algorithms/dfs/README.md

 ### Application

 5. Can you implement Dfs from memory without looking at the code?
-6. What real-world problem could you solve using Dfs?
+6. What real-world problem could youaddresse using Dfs?

 ### Debugging